Automating image builds using Jenkins and Packer

 - Kind:

-Create another secret with the following parameters:
+- Create another secret with these parameters:

 - Kind: